-Unpainted sensors and sensors painted in a range of colors are available from Mercedes-Benz/ Freightliner.
+Unpainted sensors and sensors painted in a range of colors are available from Mercedes-Benz.

-The paint coat on the diaphragm may have a maximum thickness of 120 $\mu$ m/4.72e-3 in. without impairing sensor operation.
-This also includes repeated paint applications and cathodic dip painting (KTL coat).
-The KTL coat thickness is between 12 $\mu$ m/4.7e-4 in and 25 $\mu$ m/9.8e-4 in.
+The maximum thickness the paint coat on the cover may have without impairing sensor operation is 120 μ m/ 4.72e-3 in.
+This also includes repeated paint applications and the coat from cathodic electrodeposition (KTL coat).
+The KTL coat thickness is between 12 μ m/ 4.7e-4 in and 25 μ m/ 9.8e-4 in.